knaw-huc/brieven-van-hooft-pipeline/README.md

     * The original version contains footnotes (and references to them).
 * Lines may be tied together using hyphenation, no dehyphenation was performed prior to processing by Frog so this leads to incorrect tokens, sentence boundaries, paragraph boundaries and incorrect PoS/lemma tags.
 The authors have tried to remedy this in their manual annotation stage using custom alignment tags.
 * There is no data that ties the text documents to the original scans.
+* There are various metadata annotations that have been made outside of the FoLiA.
+For some, it is not yet clear what text they reference and if they can be recovered exactly!

 ### Questions